mwat56/Nele/README.md

 As mentioned before, it's always advisable to use _absolute pathnames_, not relative one.
 The latter are converted into absolute ones by the system, but they depend on where you are in the filesystem when you start the program or write the commandline options.
-You can use `./blog -h` to see which directories the program will use.
+You can use `./blog -h` to see which directories the program will use (see the example above).

 #### CSS

 In the configured CSS directory (`datadir`/`css`) there are currently three files that are used automatically (i.a. hardcoded) by the system: `stylesheet.css` with some basic styling rules and `dark.css` and `light.css` with different settings for mainly colours, thus implementing two different _themes_ for the web-presentation.
 The `theme` INI setting and the `-theme` commandline option determine which of the two `dark` and `light` styles to actually use.

+#### Images

+The image directory can be used to store, well, images to which you then can link in your articles.

+#### JavaScript

+The `/js/` directory is currently empty.
+The system doesn't require any client-side scripting to work.
+This directory just exist in preparation for a possible future extension.

 ### Contents